Annual Benefit Statements

-Annual Benefit Statements for the fiscal year ending June 30, 2016 were mailed to the address MCERA has on file for most active and deferred members.
+Annual Benefit Statements for the fiscal year ending June 30, 2023 will soon be mailed to the address MCERA has on file for most active and deferred members.
 If you do not receive your statement, we recommend you do the following:

 - Confirm that the address on file with your employer is correct.
 MCERA receives address information on active members through payroll downloads, so you may need to update your address with your department/agency Human Resources or payroll specialist.
 Deferred and reciprocal members should complete an Address Change Form.

 - Contact our office for a duplicate copy.